DexterInd/GoPiGo3/docs/source/tut-basic.rst

 Requirements
 ************

-Please make sure you have followed all the instructions found in :ref:`Getting Started <getting-started-chapter>`.
+Please make sure you have followed all the instructions found in :ref:`Getting Started <getting-started-chapter>` before jumping into tutorials.
 In all these tutorials, you will need:

   1. A `GoPiGo3`_ robot.